Revealing quantum contextuality using a single measurement device

-{\it Introduction.---} Quantum theory is contextual since the outcomes of measurements depend on the context of the measurement, namely, the set of commuting observables being measured along with the desired observable~\cite{Koc,lsw}.
-Unlike quantumness of composite systems revealed via Bell type inequalities~\cite{bell_hidd_var,bell_non_locality,chsh}, quantum contextuality can be demonstrated on single indivisible systems and the simplest such scenario involves a three dimensional quantum system and five different projective measurements~\cite{kcbs}.
-While the first proof that quantum theory is contextual was provided by Kochen and Specker~\cite{ks_theorem}, involving $117$ different projectors in a three dimensional Hilbert space, over time a number of simpler and more systematic ways of revealing quantum contextuality, particularly the ones based on graph theory, have become available~\cite{graph_cabello,acin2015}.
-The graph theoretic approach has been successful in identifying new contextual scenarios~\cite{nc_n_cycle,e_principle_corr,context_dago,context_seven_set, necessary_cond_context,optimal_ineq_context, cabello_13_ray,oh_13_ray,cabello_twin_ineq,kishor_context_ncycle}, simplifying formulations of contextuality monogamy~\cite{context_mono}, contextuality non-locality relationship~\cite{context_nonlocal_mono}, developing robust self tests~\cite{kishor_robust} and information theoretic applications of contextuality~\cite{jask_mono,cabello_context_keydist,troupe_context_keydist, debasish2}.
+Quantum theory is contextual since the outcomes of measurements depend on the measurement context, namely, the set of commuting observables being measured along with the desired observable~\cite{Koc,lsw}.
+While Bell type inequalities~\cite{bell_hidd_var,bell_non_locality,chsh} can reveal quantumness of composite systems, quantum contextuality can be demonstrated on a single indivisible system.
+The simplest such scenario involves a three dimensional quantum system and five different projective measurements~\cite{kcbs}.
+While the first proof that quantum theory is contextual was provided by Kochen and Specker~\cite{ks_theorem}, over time a number of simpler and more systematic ways of revealing quantum contextuality, particularly the ones based on graph theory, have become available~\cite{graph_cabello,acin2015}.
+The graph theoretic approach has been successful in identifying new contextual scenarios~\cite{nc_n_cycle,e_principle_corr,context_dago,context_seven_set, necessary_cond_context,optimal_ineq_context, cabello_13_ray,oh_13_ray,cabello_twin_ineq,kishor_context_ncycle}, simplifying formulations of contextuality monogamy~\cite{context_mono}, contextuality non-locality relationship~\cite{context_nonlocal_mono}, developing robust self tests~\cite{kishor_robust} and information theoretic applications of quantum contextuality~\cite{jask_mono,cabello_context_keydist,troupe_context_keydist, debasish2}.